JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Using Generated Headers from C

-The usage from C not complicated and straightforward.
+The usage from C is straightforward and uncomplicated.
 We create a `main.c` file with the following
 code:

 <div class="sample" markdown="1" mode="C" theme="idea" data-highlight-only="1" auto-indent="false">